simondlevy/Hackflight/README.md

 <br>

-Hackflight is simple, platform-independent, header-only C++ firmware for quadcopter [flight controllers](https://www.tindie.com/products/TleraCorp/ladybug-flight-controller/) and [simulators](https://github.com/simondlevy/HackflightSim).
+Hackflight is simple, platform-independent, header-only C++ firmware for multirotor [flight controllers](https://www.tindie.com/products/TleraCorp/ladybug-flight-controller/) and [simulators](https://github.com/simondlevy/HackflightSim).
 It is geared toward people like me who want to tinker with flight-control